Order Code: M841MSDS sheet

 Tungsten Disulfide (WS2)

-Just like Molybdenum Disulfide (MoS2) Tungsten Disulfide (WS2) is a member of the family of materials knows as transition metal dichalcogenides (TMD's).
-These materials are much like graphene in their nature being 2d materials that have properties that differ significantly than those of their bulk properties.
-WS2 is one of the most studied TMD's in literature at the moment due to many of its unique properties.
+Like Molybdenum Disulfide (MoS2), Tungsten Disulfide (WS2) is a member of the family of materials known as transition metal dichalcogenides (TMDs).
+These materials are much like graphene in their nature, being 2-D materials that have properties differing significantly from those of their bulk properties.
+Thanks to its unique properties, WS2 is currently one of the most studied TMDs in literature.

-At Ossila we sell a range of WS2 products; including powders for depositing monolayer and multilayers.
-In addition we offer pre-made solutions of these powders for quick and easy deposition.
+At Ossila we sell a range of tungsten disulfide (WS2) products, including powders for depositing monolayer and multilayers.
+In addition, we offer pre-made solutions of these powders for quick and easy deposition.

-At Ossila we have a range of different Tungsten Disulfide powders for sale including monolayer WS2 (M841), and multi-layer WS2 (M851).
-These materials come packed as dry powders and ready for re-dispersion within the users solvent of choice.
-In addition we sell pre-made solutions using M841 and M851 and concentrations of 1 mg.ml-1 and 0.1 mg.ml-1.
+At Ossila we have a range of Tungsten Disulfide powders for sale, including monolayer Tungsten Disulfide, WS2 (M841), and multi-layer WS2 (M851).
+These materials come packed as dry powders that are ready for re-dispersion within your solvent of choice.
+In addition, we sell pre-made solutions using M841 and M851 and concentrations of 1 mg.ml-1 and 0.1 mg.ml-1.

 |Flake Size||0.1-4 μm||~0.2-10 μm|